augustine0890/zero-hero/8_Django/dictionary/english_api/note.md

 - Authentication schemes
     - The default authentication schemes can be set globally in the settings module by adding a setting for default authentication classes.
     - Settings include BasicAuthentication, TokenAuthentication, SessionAuthentication, RemoteUserAuthentication and CustomAuthentication.

+**GENERIC VIEWS vs API VIEWS**
+- Using Generic Views allows us to achieve the same result with less code
+- API Views would require us to create a class to handle an individual item.